• Skip to primary navigation

 Total: 2 hours hrs 52 minutes mins

-This refreshing Italian lemon sorbet is made with just 3 simple ingredients and churned to smooth, citrusy perfection.
-A light, dairy-free dessert that's perfect for summer!
+This Italian lemon sorbet recipe is made with fresh lemons, homemade simple syrup, and just 3 ingredients for a smooth, refreshing frozen dessert.
+Churned in an ice cream maker, it's a light, dairy-free treat that's perfect for summer.

 PRINT PIN RATE